Best Military Spouse Jobs and Active Duty Military Side Hustles Around the Globe (2021 Entrepreneurship Guide)

 What else do you need to know?
 Or, better yet, if you’re sub-contracting this stuff out, what tools help businesses most?
 These are all things I cover in my how to start a blog in Japan post, but simply, email software like Mailchimp, funnels and campaign creation from tools like Kartra, ClickFunnels, LeadPages, design (yep! important), from Adobe or Canva, and on the back end I exclusively use WPMDU to help with premium plugins and on call WordPress support.
 They are AMAZING.

 You can really set yourself up as a remote mini agency.
 Label yourself as a virtual admin if that’s more appealing.
 Trust me this support is needed.
-Likewise, you could offer to refer this sort of work out by creating an Angie’s list of sorts for design in your area.
+Likewise, you could offer to refer this sort of work out by creating an Angie’s List of sorts for design in your area.
 Just find the contractors and build an online list.
 Sell it as a newsletter, maybe.

 Help other hustlers on or off base, or do it remotely in the with clients big and small from the U.S. or around the world.
 This way, when you’re transferred to your next base, you just switch the phone number.
 Or, better yet, use a global number, and don’t switch a darn thing.
 As always… below are the goodies.
 Enjoy.

-Create and Scale an Online Craft Business
+13. Scale an Online Craft Business

 Good with your hands?